Paneetha/productManagementSystem/README.txt

-This is a Projec management system
+This is a Project management system
-Language PHP
-Framework Laravel
+Language PHP, Framework Laravel